Drop 6 Rule

 - A drop exception is authorized.

 The official day of record for an undergraduate regular term course is the 12th class day (census date).
-Check the calendar for all census dates, including other-than-regular terms.
+Visit the Academic Calendar for all census dates, including other-than-regular terms.

 What is a drop exception?

-Drop exceptions can be approved by the Vice President for Student Development Services if you document 1 of the following:
+Drop exceptions can be approved by the Vice President of Student Affairs if you document one of the following:

 - You, a member of your family, or a person of equally important relationship to you experiences a serious illness or other debilitating condition.